limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 0x7fffffffde30:	0xac	0xf8	0xba
 ```

 We have to XOR the bytes with `0xc7` to retrieve back the flag.
-To that end, I wrote a script to automate this process.
+To that end, I wrote a script `decrypt.sh` to automate this process.

 ```bash
 #!/bin/bash